Pfern/Oneida_Genomics_Workshop/Program.md

 <br>Demonstration of the INNUENDO platform

 May 4th
-Morning  (9:30 – 12:30)

-1. Studying microbial diversity with QIIME2:
+9h30 Studying microbial diversity with QIIME2  (I):
-·      Pre-processing of sequences: remove primers and barcodes, demultiplex samples
+<br>- Pre-processing of sequences: remove primers and barcodes, demultiplex samples
-·      Quality filtering, denoising and picking of features and representative sequences with DADA2 and Deblur
+<br>- Quality filtering, denoising and picking of features and representative sequences with DADA2 and Deblur
-·      Assign taxonomy to features with trained classifiers.
+<br>- Assign taxonomy to features with trained classifiers.

+11h00 Coffee Break

+9h30 Studying microbial diversity with QIIME2 (II):
-·      Align sequences and infer phylogeny.
+<br>- Align sequences and infer phylogeny.
-·      Calculate alpha and beta diversity.
+<br>- Calculate alpha and beta diversity.
-·      Test for differential abundances between groups of samples using ANCOM and gneiss
+<br>- Test for differential abundances between groups of samples using ANCOM and gneiss

-Lunch (12h30 – 13h30)

-Afternoon (14h00 – 17h00)
+12h30 Lunch @IGC Cafeteria

-2. Evaluating differential expression with RNA-Seq approaches ·       Aligning RNA-Seq reads to the genome using Hisat2 ·       Generating Gene Counts from alignments using featureCounts · Performing differential expression analysis using DESeq2
+14h00 Evaluating differential expression with RNA-Seq approaches
+<br>- Aligning RNA-Seq reads to the genome using Hisat2
+<br>- Generating Gene Counts from alignments using featureCounts
+<br>- Performing differential expression analysis using DESeq2

+16H00 Tea Break

+16h30 Debriefing and general discussion
+18h00 Adjourn